MicrosoftDocs/defender-docs/defender-xdr/teams-restrictions-dexapp.md

 ### Change the policy that blocks the Defender Experts app from running

 1. Go to the [App permission policies page](https://admin.teams.microsoft.com/policies/app-permission).
-Learn more about [App permission policies - Microsoft Teams admin center](/microsoftteams/teams-app-permission-policies)
+Read more about [App permission policies - Microsoft Teams admin center](/microsoftteams/teams-app-permission-policies)
 2. Look at each policy and see if **Microsoft apps** is set to **Allow specific apps and block all others**.

    :::image type="content" source="/defender-xdr/media/allow-apps-teams.png" alt-text="Screenshot of option to allow Teams app installation.":::